guyinatuxedo/new_nightmare/modules/04-bof_variable/csaw18_boi/Readme.md

 ![stack_frame](pics/stack_frame.png)

 Here we can see that according to Ghidra input is stored at offset `-0x38`.
 We can see that target is stored at offset `-0x24`.
 This means that there is a `0x14` byte difference between the two values.
-Sice we can write `0x18` bytes, that means we can fill up the `0x14` byte difference and overwrite four bytes (`0x18 - 0x14 = 4`) of `target`, and since integers are four bytes we can overwrite.
+Since we can write `0x18` bytes, that means we can fill up the `0x14` byte difference and overwrite four bytes (`0x18 - 0x14 = 4`) of `target`, and since integers are four bytes we can overwrite.
 Here the bug is it is letting us write `0x18` bytes worth of data to a `0x14` byte space, and `0x4` bytes of data are overflowing into the `target` variable which gives us the ability to change what it is (so we should be able to set it to the value, that will control if we pass the if then check, and solve the challenge).
 Taking a look at the memory layout in gdb gives us a better description.
 We set a breakpoint for directly after the `read` call and see what the memory looks like:

 ```
 nightma@re$ gdb ./boi